intel/kubernetes-qat-envoy/README.md

     # docker image build -t loadimpact/k6:custom -f Dockerfile .
     $ cd ..

-Edit the `tests/k6-testing-config.js` file.
-Set the NodePort value to the URL.
-Note that you can select the cipher suite in the configuration file too.
+Edit the `tests/k6-testing-config-docker.js` file to set the test parameters.
+You can among other things select the cipher suite in the file.
+At least replace the port `9000` in the URL with the NodePort value.
 Then run the benchmark:

     # docker run --net=host -i loadimpact/k6:custom run --vus 10 --duration 20s -< tests/k6-testing-config.js

-To run benchmarks against non-accelerated setup apply this deployment config:
+To run benchmarks against non-accelerated setup apply this deployment config and run the benchmark again (after waiting for a few moments for the Pod to restart):

     $ kubectl apply -f deployments/nginx-behind-envoy-deployment-no-qat.yaml

-Wait until the new non-accelerated pod is running and run the same benchmark again.

-    # docker run --net=host -i loadimpact/k6:custom run --vus 10 --duration 20s -< tests/k6-testing-config.js
+If you would like to run the benchmark within Kubernetes, edit `tests/k6-testing-config.js` file to set the test parameters.
+Do not change the URL.
+Then create a ConfigMap from the file:

+    $ kubectl create configmap k6-config --from-file=tests/k6-testing-config.js

+Run the benchmark test (takes by default a bit over twenty seconds):

+    $ kubectl create -f jobs/k6.yaml

+After a while get the results:

+    $ kubectl logs jobs/benchmark

+Then delete the job:

+    $ kubectl delete job benchmark